michaelliao/vtube/README.md

 ## How to Build Video Source

+Install FFMPEG.
+Download or install by command:

+- Linux: `apt install ffmpeg`
+- macOS: `brew install ffmpeg`
+- Windows: `scoop install ffmpeg`

-Create a Python venv and install the packages by `pip install -r requirements.txt`.
+Install Python >= 3.14, create a Python venv and install the packages by `pip install -r requirements.txt`.

 Here is the package list: